 Most people think of lice as being something related to poor hygiene.
 However, lice can readily spread from person to person and can affect people with excellent hygiene.
-Lice is usually spread directly from head to head contact, and treatments for lice infestations in New Jersey are directed at treating the human carriers.
-However, parents of children who have contracted lice are often worried about other means of transmission, primarily to themselves and other family members.
+Lice are usually spread directly from head to head contact, and treatments for lice infestations in Pennsylvania are directed at treating the human carriers.
+However, parents of children who have contracted lice are often worried about other transmission means, primarily to themselves and other family members.

 The most important step is getting professional treatment of all affected persons at a lice treatment salon, such as Lice Lifters, located in Lafayette Hill, PA.
 Lice treatments sold over the counter at pharmacies are becoming increasingly unlikely to work due to the lice developing resistance to the pesticides used in these generic shampoos.
-The professional lice removers will provide expert treatment of each person’s head in order to kill all of the lice present.
-The next step is to wash in hot water items that may have come into recent direct contact with affected individuals’ heads, such as pillow cases, combs, brushes, hats, hair scrunchies, and so forth to avoid them simply re-infecting the recently deloused people.
+The professional lice removers will provide each person’s head’s expert treatment to kill all of the lice present.
+The next step is to wash in hot water items that may have come into recent direct contact with affected individuals’ heads, such as pillowcases, combs, brushes, hats, hair scrunchies, and so forth, to avoid them simply re-infecting the recently deloused people.
 It is not necessary to scrub the house from top to bottom.

 A single treatment by lice experts at a lice treatment salon followed by common-sense washing of personal items will stop a lice infestation in its tracks.
-If some items cannot be washed, such as stuffed toys, just seal these items up in plastic bags for a few days and they will be safe.
+If some items cannot be washed, such as stuffed toys, seal them up in plastic bags for a few days, and they will be safe.
 Lice cannot jump or fly, just crawl slowly, so they will only be found near places that come in contact with an infected person’s head.
 Of course, if an infestation is going around a child’s school, the child can re-acquire a new lice infestation.

-Lice cannot live on couches, in carpets, in beds, or anywhere else other than on a human body.
-They are only spread by direct human to human contact or through shared use of items like combs and brushes.
+Lice cannot live on couches, carpets, beds, or anywhere else other than on a human body.
+They are only spread by direct human to human contact or through shared items like combs and brushes.
 If they fall off a human head, they can only survive for twenty-four to forty-eight hours.
-Lice removers, such as Lice Lifters, can confirm a lice infestion, identify the affected family members, and eliminate the infestion in a single visit to a lice treatment salon.
+Lice removers, such as Lice Lifters, can confirm a lice infestation, identify the affected family members, and eliminate the infestation in a single visit to a lice treatment salon.